Janur Kuning

 Janur Kuning (literally Yellow Coconut Leaves) is a 1980 Indonesian war film directed by Alam Surawidjaja and produced by Abbas Wiranatakusuma.
-Starring Kaharuddin Syah, Deddy Sutomo, and Dicky Zukarnaen, it follows the Indonesian revolutionaries six-hour assault on Yogyakarta, under Suharto, in a show of force against the Dutch army.
+Starring Kaharuddin Syah, Deddy Sutomo, and Dicky Zulkarnaen, it follows the Indonesian revolutionaries six-hour assault on Yogyakarta, under Suharto, in a show of force against the Dutch army.
 At the time the most expensive domestic production ever, the film's title is meant to symbolise the Indonesian people's struggle.
 A critical success, Janur Kuning received a nomination and two special awards at the 1980 Indonesian Film Festival.
 It was screened annually on 1 March between 1980 and 1998, but has since been criticised as an attempt to manipulate history and create a cult with President Suharto in the centre.

 Plot

 In 1948, three years after the Indonesian National Revolution began, the Dutch army invades the republican capital at Yogyakarta.
 Commander in Chief of the Army Sudirman (Deddy Sutomo) escapes, while the city's sultan Hamengkubuwana IX must stay there with his people and the national leadership.
 Sudirman, after escaping from the Dutch who were following him, goes on a guerrilla campaign.

 The following year, Lieutenant Colonel Suharto (Kaharuddin Syah) devises a daring plan, a show of force in the capital.
 Early in the morning on 1 March 1949 he takes his soldiers – all in full uniform – and retakes the city, overwhelming the Dutch.
 After six hours Suharto and his men retreat, as planned.
 Several months later the Dutch recognise Indonesia's independence.